AguaClara/Floc-Filtration/README.md

 # floc_filtration

-Working on engineering a system to recycle flocs from the floc filter in a clarifier.
+Engineering a system to recycle flocs from the floc filter in a clarifier.

+**Spring 2024 Team**

+Lily DuPlooy led92@cornell.edu

+Matthew Twinomugisha tmk89@cornell.edu

 **Fall 2023 Team**